DigiBP/26SS_Tierpark_Bern/README.md

 The purpose of this step is not to fully automate the final decision.
 Instead, the automatic scoring provides decision support.
 A human user can still apply professional judgement before continuing with the final allocation.

+## Step 7: Evaluate soft factors

+The task **Evaluate soft factors** is a Business Rule Task.

+At this stage, the system evaluates qualitative suitability criteria that are not fully covered by the previous hard-factor calculation.
+While the earlier automated step focuses on measurable criteria such as distance, language compatibility, and scoring, this step considers more contextual and qualitative aspects of the coach-case match.
+The soft factors include case complexity, coach experience, and coach type.

+This task is implemented in Camunda using DMN-based decision logic.
+The DMN table receives the relevant input values and returns a recommendation outcome indicating whether the proposed Family Coach is suitable for the client case.

+The purpose of this step is to provide structured and transparent decision support for more qualitative criteria.
+It improves consistency in the evaluation process while still leaving the final judgment to the responsible Case Coach.

+## Step 8: Review Family Coach Profile

+The task **Review Family Coach profile** is modeled as a User Task.

+At this stage, the Case Coach reviews the proposed Family Coach in greater detail.
+This review includes the coach profile, the automated recommendation, and the result of the soft-factor evaluation.

+The Case Coach assesses whether the proposed coach is appropriate for the specific client case.
+This may include reviewing the coach’s professional experience, employment type, practical suitability for the case, and whether the match is sensible in the real operational context.

+The purpose of this step is to ensure that the final allocation decision is not made solely by the system.
+Instead, the recommendation is validated by a human expert, which preserves professional judgment and reflects the actual practice of coach allocation in the organisation.

+## Step 9: Recommended?

+The element **Recommended?** is an Exclusive Gateway.

+At this point, the process checks whether the Reviewed Family Coach is recommended for the client case.

+If the coach is suitable, the process continues to the next step, where the client is informed about the allocation.
+If the coach is not suitable, the process loops back to Evaluate soft factors, so that another coach option can be assessed.

+The purpose of this gateway is to create a clear decision point in the process.
+It ensures that only suitable coach recommendations move forward to final communication with the client.

+## Step 10: Inform Client

+The task **Inform client** is a User Task.

+At this stage, the client is informed about the allocation result, depending on the communication channel used by the organisation.

+The responsible person informs the client that a Family Coach has been selected and communicates the relevant assignment outcome.

+The purpose of this step is to ensure that the client receives clear confirmation about the allocation before the process ends.

+## Step 11: Case Assigned

+The event **Case assigned** is an End Event.

+At this stage, the process is completed because the client case has been successfully allocated to a suitable Family Coach and the client has been informed.

+The purpose of this event is to mark the successful completion of the TO-BE case allocation process.
 ---

 ## 8. Scoring Logic